lthms/soap.coffee-lthms/site/posts/StronglySpecifiedFunctionsProgram.md

 ## Is It Usable?

 This post mostly gives the "happy ends" for each function.
-I think I tried to hard for what I got in return and therefore I am convinced `Program`{.coq}
+I think I tried too hard for what I got in return and therefore I am convinced `Program`{.coq}
 is not ready (at least for a dependent type, I cannot tell for the rest).
 For instance, I found at least one bug in Program logic (I still have to report it).
 Have a look at the following code: